learning-zone/angular-basics/README.md

 #### Q. ***What are the limitations with web workers?***

-1. Some environments or platforms(like @angular/platform-server) used in Server-side Rendering, don't support Web Workers.
+1. Some environments or platforms(like @angular/platform-server) used in Server-side Rendering, do not support Web Workers.
 In this case we need to provide a fallback mechanism to perform the computations to work in this environments.
 2. Running Angular in web worker using `@angular/platform-webworker` is not yet supported in Angular CLI.

 #### Q. ***What is Angular CLI Builder?***